-Guidance on standard of acceptance for Allegations
+Guidance on standards of acceptance for allegations

 The following is to give guidance for Complainants when making a complaint to the Architects Registration Board (ARB).

 To ensure that allegations are considered appropriately, this document sets out a modest and proportionate threshold which allegations must normally meet before they will be investigated by the ARB.
 That threshold is known as the “standard of acceptance”.

 In relation to allegations, our primary concern is that architects adhere to the ‘Architects Code’, in the sense that they have the knowledge, skills and character to practise their profession safely and effectively.
 It is not just about professional performance.
 It also includes acts by an architect which may have an impact on public’s view of the profession.

 Although allegations are only made against a small minority of architects, investigating them properly is a resource-intensive process.
 Therefore, it is important to ensure that the available resources are used effectively to protect the public and are not diverted into investigating matters which do not raise cause for concern.
 Importantly, we recognise that architects do make mistakes or have lapses in behaviour and we will not pursue every minor error or lapse.
 Architects are expected to comply with the standards laid down in the Architects Code of Conduct and Practice, but not every shortcoming or failure to meet the standards in the Code will necessarily give rise to disciplinary proceedings.

 The standard of acceptance is an important safeguard against the diversion of resources but, as the ARB’s primary concern is public protection, it does not set rigid and unbending rules.

 The Architects Act 1997 enables the ARB to deal with complaints about an Architect’s conduct or their ability to do their job, regarding:

 - unacceptable professional conduct;

 - a conviction for a criminal offence that has a material relevance to their fitness to practice as an architect